Occupational Therapy Medical Billing & Coding Guide for 2023

 Conclusion

-Proper billing and coding are essential of every occupational therapy practice.
-Our aim has been to provide helpful insights on properly using occupational therapy CPT codes while also inspiring providers to learn more and explore the topic in more depth.
+Proper billing and coding practices are essential for every occupational therapy practice.
+At Neolytix, we aim to provide helpful insights on properly using occupational therapy CPT codes to ensure they do their best to optimize their billing processes to maximize reimbursements.

 • What EHR are you using to bill claims to Insurance companies, store patient notes.